palewire/first-python-notebook/docs/src/filters.md

 1. Which state recorded more accidents, Iowa or Missouri?
 2. How many accidents reported more than one fatality?
 3. How many accidents happened in California in 2015?
+4. What percentage of the total fatalities occured in California?